jessikarwang/DH150-JessikaWang/Assignment05/README.md

 3. Page to display pictures of users' own plants

+4. "Marketplace" to exchange and give away plants

 ## Personas and Scenarios
 ### Persona 1 - Amy Chang
 **Amy's Persona**